core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ## The "anyxml" Schema Node

 An anyxml instance is encoded as a CBOR key/value pair.
-The key of the anyxml schema node MUST be a valid SID but the value is unrestricted, i.e., the value can be any CBOR encoded content.
+The key of the anyxml schema node MUST be a valid SID, member name or YANG hash but the value is unrestricted, i.e., the value can be any CBOR encoded content.

 # Representing YANG Data Types in CBOR {#data-types-mapping}